kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 With KubeOne installed and the environment configured, we're ready to create the infrastructure for our cluster.
 Because we are not using any provider, it is up to you, to create the necessary infrastructure.
-Please refer to the [Infrastructure Management][infrastructure-management], for the requirements.
+Please refer to the [Infrastructure Management][infrastructure-management] for the requirements.
+You need to provide Infrastructure for both the control-plane and the worker nodes.

+Usually the Kubermatic machine-controller would take care of the worker node management.
+However, without a provider we can not make use of it.

 For the following steps we assume that the required infrastructure is in place and ssh access is ensured.
 More information about ssh requirements and configuration can be found in the [Configuring SSH][configuring-ssh] guide.